California Dream Act

 The California Dream Loan is borrowed money you must repay with interest.
 The current interest rate for 2019-20 loans is 4.53%.
 The interest rate for the California Dream Loan corresponds with the interest rate on Federal Direct Subsidized loans and is subject to change annually.
 The California Dream Loan does not accrue interest while you are enrolled at least half-time, during periods of approved deferment, and during the 6-month grace period before you enter repayment.
 You will be responsible for the interest accrued at all other times.

-California Dream Loans are set up to be repaid in monthly installments over a 10-year period and have a minimum payment of $50 a month.
 You can pay off your loan earlier without penalty.
-You begin repaying your loan at the end of a 6-month grace period.
-The grace period begins once you graduate, leave school, or enroll less than half-time.
+Typically, you begin repaying your loan at the end of your 6-month grace period after you graduate, leave school, or enroll less than half-time.

 How you are notified if you are eligible for aid